This is How to Plan the Best 2 Days in Paris Itinerary

 For something a little more lively, many tourists enjoy the shows at the Moulin Rouge, a cabaret venue established in the late 1800s.
 It’s famed for its giant red windmill and rousing performances.

-Tips for Seeing Paris in 2 Days
+Tips for Visiting Paris

 Use this Paris travel guide to plan out the details of your trip.
 I’ve included tips for where to stay, what to pack, and how to get around.